Doña Ana County International Jetport

 Doña Ana County International Jetport (ICAO: KDNA, FAA LID: DNA) is a public-use airport located 4 mi northwest of Santa Teresa, New Mexico, United States.

 It is home to War Eagles Air Museum and Red Arrow Flight Academy.
 It is also the home of EAA Chapter 1570, which also conducts Young Eagles Day flights.
-It is the home of El Paso Skydive, the only skydiving operation in West Texas and all of New Mexico.
+It is the home of Southwest Skydive LLC, the only skydiving operation in West Texas and Southern New Mexico.

+History

+In 2020, a US$9 million renovation project on the airport was completed.

+In 2024, the Doña Ana County International Jetport was used to arrest Sinaloa Cartel leader Ismael "El Mayo" Zambada.